joaopalmeiro/rf-detr-scatterplots/README.md

   - Expose environment variables to the browser by prefixing with `NEXT_PUBLIC_`.
 - [Slapdash](https://slapdash.com/).
 - Rule of thumb: Any non-user generated content should be statically generated.
+- Next.js supports dynamic imports (`import dynamic from 'next/dynamic'`) that, when used with components, will opt out of SSR.
+More info [here](https://hendrixer.github.io/nextjs-course/working-with-ssr).
+It is possible to add/associate a [loading component](https://nextjs.org/docs/advanced-features/dynamic-import#with-custom-loading-component).
+In this way, it is possible to have a page only partially pre-rendered.